-Approved Uses For Juvederm injectable gel is for deep injection in the cheek area to correct age-related volume loss and for augmentation of the chin region to improve the chin profile in adults over 21.
-JUVÉDERM® VOLUMA™ XC
+JUVÉDERM® VOLUMA™ XC injectable gel is for deep injection in the cheek area to correct age-related volume loss and for augmentation of the chin region to improve the chin profile in adults over 21.

-Juvederm is the ideal treatment for restoring facial contours and improving signs of aging.
-It's an injectable dermal filler with a base in hyaluronic acid that focuses on your face, specifically around cheekbones as well as lips to give them more volume than before!
+Juvéderm is the ideal treatment for restoring facial contours and improving signs of aging.
+It's an injectable dermal filler with a base in hyaluronic acid that focuses on your face, specifically around cheekbones and lips, to give them more volume than before!

-Fillers can last a variety of durations depending on the specific type, but usually they are safe for up to 2 years with more robust fillers like Voluma.
-While Juvederm Ultra typically only lasts 1 year before needing another treatment or procedure done again.
+Fillers can last various durations depending on the specific type, but usually, they are safe for up to 2 years with more robust fillers like Voluma.
+While Juvéderm Ultra typically only lasts one year before needing another treatment or procedure done again.

-The Juvederm family of injectables has been a long-standing top choice for dermal fillers, allowing many patients to experience more confidence through youthful appearances.
-With use on wrinkles and folds in addition to lips enhancement, it's no wonder why this product is so popular!
+The Juvéderm family of injectables has been a long-standing top choice for dermal fillers, allowing many patients to experience more confidence through youthful appearances.
+With its use on wrinkles and folds and lip enhancement, it's no wonder this product is so popular!

 What is a good age to get fillers?